 Our partners are the foremost supporters of our students, with the provision of scholarships, internships and professional opportunities.

-AGRODOLCE AMADORI ANTINORI ARETE' RESEARCH & CONSULTING BAHLSEN BARILLA BIRRA PERONI CAAB CAMST CAPRAI CARPIGIANI CARREFOUR CESARI CEVICO CIR FOOD COOP ALLEANZA 3.0 COSTA CROCIERE EATALY FABBRI 1905 FERRARELLE FERRERO FICO EATALY WORLD FONDAZIONE FICO FONTANAFREDDA GRANDI SALUMIFICI ITALIANI GROM GRUPPO FOOD LAVAZZA MIONETTO USA MONTENEGRO NESTLE' OLITALIA PALAZZO DI VARIGNANA RONCUCCI AND PARTNERS THE ARMIN BAR UNIGRA' VINITALY YOU CAN GROUP ZAGO AGRICOLA ZONIN 1821
+AGRODOLCE AMADORI AMAZON ANTARES VISION ANTINORI ARETE' RESEARCH BAHLSEN BIRRA PERONI CAAB CAMST CAPRAI CARPIGIANI CESARI CIR FOOD COOP ALLEANZA 3.0 DEFRANCESCHI EATALY FABBRI 1905 FERRARELLE FERRERO FICO EATALY WORLD FONTANAFREDDA GRANDI SALUMIFICI ITALIANI GROM GRUPPO MONTENEGRO KAPPA FOOD CONSULTING LAVAZZA MIONETTO NESTLE' OLITALIA PALAZZO DI VARIGNANA RONCUCCI AND PARTNERS TERRE CEVICO THE ARMIN BAR UNIGRA' VINITALY INTERNATIONAL ZONIN 1821

 The tuition fees for the Global MBA Program are 35,000 euros (VAT free) to be paid in three installments (the first installment is due upon enrollment).